• ❄️ New: Refrigerated shipping available!

 What is THCa?

-THCa vs THC: what is the difference?
+THCa vs. THC: What is the difference?

-Can THCa make you high?
+Does THCa get you high?

 What are the risks of THCa?